29988122/Fate-Grand-Order_Lua/README.md

 ```
 This script supported CN, EN, JP and TW server.
 KR server support can be added if user - you - can help us!
 Check issue forum for further info.

+Any of the questions can be asked in the "Issues" section, you don't really have to find my mail address or DM me on reddit, I'm always here.
+Don't be shy xD

 Please consider Star our repo to encourage us if this script is useful to you : )

 <p align="center">
   <a href="https://imgur.com/a/c6vKI">